You are here

 Credit History – Applicants must have a credit history acceptable to SBA.

 Repayment – Applicants must show the ability to repay all loans.

-Collateral – Collateral is required for physical loss loans over $14,000 and all EIDL loans over $5,000.
+Collateral – In Presidential declarations, physical business loans over $25,000 must be secured to the extent possible.
+For Agency declarations, physical business loans over $14,000 must be secured to the extent possible.
+All EIDL loans over $25,000 must be secured to the extent possible.
 SBA takes real estate as collateral when it is available.
 SBA will not decline a loan for lack of collateral, but requires you to pledge what is available.

 What are the Interest Rates?

 By law, the interest rates depend on whether each applicant has Credit Available Elsewhere.
 An applicant does not have Credit Available Elsewhere when SBA determines the applicant does not have sufficient funds or other resources, or the ability to borrow from non-government sources, to provide for its own disaster recovery.
 An applicant, which SBA determines to have the ability to provide for his or her own recovery is deemed to have Credit Available Elsewhere.
 Interest rates are fixed for the term of the loan.
 The current interest rates (for disasters which occurred on or after April 18, 2014) are:

 The maximum term is 30 years.
 However, the law restricts businesses with credit available elsewhere to a maximum 3-years term.
 SBA sets the installment payment amount and corresponding maturity based upon each borrower’s ability to repay.

 Home Loans – SBA regulations limit home loans to $200,000 for the repair or replacement of real estate and $40,000 to repair or replace personal property.
 Subject to these maximums, loan amounts cannot exceed the verified uninsured disaster loss.